Garba (dance): Dance

 Modern Garba is also heavily influenced by Dandiya Raas (Gujarātī: ડાંડીયા રાસ), a dance traditionally performed by men.
 The merger of these two dances has formed the high-energy dance that is seen today.

 Both men and women usually wear colorful clothes while performing garba and dandiya.
 The girls and the women wear Chaniya choli, a three-piece dress with a choli, which is an embroidered and colorful blouse, teamed with chaniya, which is the flared, skirt-like bottom, with intricate work and dupatta, which is usually worn in the traditional Gujarati manner.
-Chaniya Cholis are decorated with beads, shells, mirrors, stars, and embroidery work, mati, etc. Traditionally, women adorn themselves with jhumkas (large earrings), necklaces, bindi, bajubandh, chudas and kangans, kamarbandh, payal, and mojiris.
+Chaniya Cholis are decorated with beads, shells, mirrors, stars, embroidery work, mati, etc. Traditionally, women adorn themselves with jhumkas (large earrings), necklaces, bindi, bajubandh, chudas and kangans, kamarbandh, payal, and mojiris.
 Boys and men wear kafni pyjamas with a Ghagra - a short round kurta - above the knees and pagadi on the head with bandhini dupatta, kada, and mojiris.
 In Gujarati, these clothes worn by men is called 'Kediyu'.
 Over the years, the interest in Garba has only increased.
 There is a huge interest in Garba among the youth of India and in particular, the Gujarati diaspora.
 Traditionally, this dance is performed in concentric circles and the entire group performs once step in sync, with the beat starting slow and slowly catching on speed.

-Garba and Dandiya Raas are also popular in the United States where more than 20 universities have Raas/Garba competitions on a huge scale every year with professional choreography.
+Garba and Dandiya Raas are also popular in the United States where over 20 universities have Raas/Garba competitions on a huge scale every year with professional choreography.
 The Canadian city of Toronto now hosts North America's largest annual garba by number of attendees.
-Garba is also very popular in the United Kingdom where there are a number of Gujarati communities who hold their own Garba nights and widely popular among the Gujarati community worldwide.
+Garba is also very popular in the United Kingdom where there are a number of Gujarati communities who hold their own Garba nights and widely popular among the Indian diaspora worldwide.

 Tradition

-Garba is a Gujarati folk dance celebrated in Navratri, a celebration lasting nine nights.
+Garba is a Gujarati folk dance celebrated during Navratri, a celebration lasting nine nights.
 Garba songs typically revolve around the subjects of the nine goddesses.
 Garba styles vary from place to place in Gujarat.

 The traditional clothing of the Garba dancer is red, pink, yellow, orange, and brightly colored chanya, choli or ghagra choli; dupatta with bandhani (tie-dye), abhla (big mirrors) or with thick Gujarati borders.
-They also wear heavy jewellery, such as 2-3 necklaces, sparkling bangles, waist belts, and long oxidized earrings.
+They also wear heavy jewellery, such as 2–3 necklaces, sparkling bangles, waist belts, and long oxidized earrings.
 Traditionally men wear an ethnic kedia and a pajama or a dhoti with an oxidized bracelet and necklace.
 Normally, the dandiya sticks are Wooden.

+Recognitions

+In December 2023, UNESCO recognized garba on the list of the world's Intangible cultural heritage.